 (O.C.G.A. §8-3-200 to §8-3-223)

-The Georgia Fair Law contains substantially the same requirements as the "Federal Fair Housing Act Law".
-It requires that the design and construction of covered multifamily dwellings for "first occupancy" after March 13, 1991 be designed and constructed to have at least one building entrance on an accessible route unless it is impractical to do so because of the terrain or unusual characteristics of the site.
+The Georgia Fair Law contains substantially the same requirements as the Federal Fair Housing Act Law.
+It requires that the design and construction of covered multifamily dwellings for first occupancy after March 13, 1991 be designed and constructed to have at least one building entrance on an accessible route unless it is impractical to do so because of the terrain or unusual characteristics of the site.

 Georgia Access Law